 Reported decisions are those decisions that are published in this official series to give them greater prominence.
-Published with them are decisions of superior Courts on appeal from or on judicial review of decisions of Commissioners and Upper Tribunal judges and decisions of the European Court of Justice arising out of proceedings before Commissioners and Upper Tribunal judges.
+Published with them are decisions of superior Courts on appeal from or on judicial review of decisions of Commissioners and AAC judges and decisions of the European Court of Justice arising out of proceedings before Commissioners and AAC judges.
+Also included are some decisions of courts (and other tribunals) that are of particular relevance to the work of the AAC even though the individual case was not an appeal from, or otherwise directly connected to, the AAC.

-The selection of Great Britain Commissioners' and AAC decisions for reporting is made by an editorial board as described in Practice Memorandum No 2 reproduced in Volume XXI of the Reported Decisions of the Social Security and Child Support Commissioners.
-New guidelines for selection of decisions for reporting were issued in 2006 and updated in June 200911 and are set out after this note.
+The selection of Great Britain AAC decisions for reporting is made by an editorial board as described in Practice Memorandum No 2 reproduced in Volume XXI of the Reported Decisions of the Social Security and Child Support Commissioners.
+New guidelines for selection of decisions for reporting were issued in 2006 and updated in December 2009 and September 2010 and are set out in Appendix 1.
 The selection of Commissioners' decisions for reporting in Northern Ireland is made by the Chief Commissioner.
 Comments on the suitability of any decision for reporting may be sent to the secretary of the editorial board at the London office of the AAC by email to jill.walker@justice.gsi.gov.uk.
 Any comments on Northern Ireland Commissioners' decisions will be forwarded to the Chief Commissioner in Northern Ireland.